 Cradle cap does not usually need any special treatment.
 Gentle washing of the baby’s hair and scalp may prevent a build-up of the scaly crusts.
 To help soften the scales and loosen the crust, massage a small amount of baby oil or olive oil into the scalp at night.
 In the morning, a soft baby brush or cloth can be used gently to remove any loose particles and the baby’s hair can then be washed with a baby shampoo.

 If this has no effect, a mild shampoo can be used, taking care to avoid the baby’s eyes.
 If the cradle cap becomes inflamed or infected, your doctor may prescribe antibiotics or an antifungal cream or shampoo, such as ketoconazole.
 A mild steroid cream (eg hydrocortisone) may be recommended for any rash that is inflamed.
 Your health visitor, GP or pharmacist can advise.

 Head lice are common in schoolchildren between the ages of four and 11, but can also be passed on to adults.
 The lice are tiny grey-brown, wingless insects about the size of a pinhead that live by sucking blood from the scalp.
-The females lay their eggs, which look like tiny white specks on the hair shaft close to the scalp.
+The females lay their eggs, which look like tiny yellow/brown specks on the hair shaft close to the scalp.
 The eggs hatch after seven to 10 days.
 10 to 14 days after hatching, the lice are mature and about 2-4mm long (the size of a sesame seed).
 Once mature they reproduce at a very fast rate, unless they are treated.